Also known as: Height and weight chart

 Learning a few important facts can make it easier for parents to understand what different measurements mean:

-Some changes to your child's growth chart may worry your health care provider more than others:
+Some changes to your child's growth chart may worry your provider more than others:

-Abonormal growth on the growth charts is only a sign of a possible problem.
-Your doctor will determine whether it is an actual medical problem, or whether your child's growth just needs to be watched carefully.
+Abnormal growth on the growth charts is only a sign of a possible problem.
+Your provider will determine whether it is an actual medical problem, or whether your child's growth just needs to be watched carefully.

 - Review date: